 Other situations may require you to pay self-employment tax.
 For one, you still need to pay even if you are a U.S. citizen employed by a foreign government.
 You must also pay self-employment taxes if you earn more than $108.28 as an employee of a church.
-If you earn untaxed income in these situations and are unsure whether it’s subject to self-employment tax, it’s best to visit the IRS website or seek professional help.
+If you earn untaxed income in these situations and are unsure whether it’s subject to self-employment tax, it’s best to visit the IRS website or speak with a tax professional.

 To review, if you work a full-time job that has payroll taxes deducted but then you earn $1,000 through freelance work, you have to pay self-employment tax on the net earnings from that $1,000 (unless the net is under $400).